zh-tan/Review-Yelp-er/README.md

 Train 2 LSTM models on 1 star and 5 star reviews.
 Note that this is only scoped to food-related reviews.

 __Setup__
-1. Ensure that the reviews1_cleaned.txt and reviews5_cleaned.txt are in the datafiles folder.
+1. Ensure that the reviews1_cleaned.txt and reviews5_cleaned.txt are in the datafiles folder (lstm_final/datafiles).
 2. Code needs to be ran on tensorflow version 1
 3. Code has to be ran on colab with 25gb ram (>12 gb ram will be used) and runtime has to be either GPU or TPU.